 EDvestinU offers a 0.5% autopay discount.
 The lender doesn’t charge application fees or origination fees, but it does apply late fees.
 You also won’t face a penalty for paying the loan off early.
 After you’ve made 36 consecutive, on-time payments you can request cosigner release, but you’ll have to meet minimum credit score, income, and other requirements.
 Repayment terms range from seven to 15 years.

 Repayment terms for student loans from INvestEd are five,10, or 15 years.
 INvestEd offers a 0.25% discount for borrowers who sign up for automatic payments.
 INvestEd doesn’t charge application or loan origination fees, and there’s no prepayment penalty.
 But the lender does charge $10 for returned payments.
 You can apply for cosigner release after 48 consecutive on-time payments.

 The Massachusetts Educational Financing Authority offers student loans with repayment terms of 10 or 15 years.
 It doesn’t provide graduation rewards or automatic payment discounts.
 But its interest rates can be lower than other student loan lenders, and it doesn’t charge application or loan origination fees.
 Cosigner release is available after 48 months of consecutive, on-time payments.

 Sallie Mae offers a 0.25% interest rate reduction when you set up automatic payments.
-The lender doesn’t charge application or loan origination fees, and you can choose repayment terms of 10 or 15 years.
+The lender doesn’t charge application or loan origination fees, and you can choose repayment terms of 10 to 15 years.
 Cosigners can be released after 12 consecutive on-time principal and interest payments if the borrower meets minimum credit and income requirements.